 Psychology Minor.
 The requirements for a minor are twenty (20) hours of psychology, including PSY 201, 220, 220L, 300, 310, 310L and six (6) hours of advanced electives in psychology courses numbered 300 or above.
 No more than three (3) hours of individual research and senior practicum may be counted as advanced electives for the Psychology minor.

-In the general studies curriculum, Psychology majors must take the courses listed under the "Plan of Study" located after the "Description of Courses," or an equivalent course approved by the department head.
+In the general studies curriculum, Psychology majors must take the courses listed under the "Plan of Study" located after the "Description of Courses."